Kazhdan-Lusztig conjecture via Zastava spaces: Introduction

 \subsection{Acknowledgments}

 Part of this work was done while the authors visited the Simons Center for Geometry and Physics in October 2013.
 We are grateful to SCGP for the wonderful working conditions. \begin{NB} Added by HN on July 15. \end{NB} Results were reported at a few occasions around 2013-14.
 We apologize for the long delay in writing up the paper.
 A.B.\ was partially supported by NSERC.
 M.F.\ was partially funded within the framework of the HSE University Basic Research Program and the Russian Academic Excellence Project ‘5-100’.
-H.N.\ was partially supported by JSPS Kakenhi Grant Numbers 23224002, 23340005, 24224001, 25220701, 16H06335, 19K21828.
+H.N.\ was partially supported by the World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan, and JSPS Kakenhi Grant Numbers 23224002, 23340005, 24224001, 25220701, 16H06335, 19K21828.